swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 /// access to the package directory.
 ///
 /// The input to a package plugin is provided by SwiftPM when it is invoked,
-/// and can be accessed through the `targetBuildContext` global.
-The plugin
+/// and can be accessed through the `context` parameter.
+The plugin defines
-/// defines commands to run during the build using the `commandConstructor`
+/// commands to run during the build by constructing and returning them from
-/// global, and can emit diagnostics using the `diagnosticsEmitter` global.
+/// the main plugin function.
 ///

-/// The target build context provides information about the target to which
+/// The `Plugin` protocol defines the functionality common to all types of
-/// the plugin is being applied, as well as contextual information such as
+/// plugins, and there is a specific protocol for each of the defined plugin
+/// capabilities (only the `BuildToolPlugin` is presently defined, but the
+/// intent to is allow additional capabilities in the future).
+///
+/// Each plugin defines a type that conforms to the protocol corresponding
+/// to the capability it provides, and annotates that type with `@main`.
-/// the paths of the directories to which commands should be configured to
+/// It then implements the corresponding methods, which will be called to
-/// write their outputs.
-This information should be used when generating the
-/// commands to be run during the build. let targetBuildContext: TargetBuildContext

-/// The command constructor lets the plugin create commands that will run
-/// during the build, including their full command lines.
-All paths should
-/// be based on the ones passed to the plugin in the target build context. let commandConstructor: CommandConstructor
+/// perform the functionality of the plugin.

+/// Defines functionality common to all plugins. protocol Plugin {
+    /// Instantiates the plugin.
+This happens once per invocation of the
+    /// plugin; there is no facility for keeping in-memory state from one
+    /// invocation to the next.
+Most plugins do not need to implement the
+    /// initializer.
+    ///
+    /// If a future version of SwiftPM allows the usage of a plugin to
+    /// also provide configuration parameters for that plugin, then a new
+    /// initializer that accepts that configuration could be added here. init()
+}

 /// The diagnostics emitter lets the plugin emit errors, warnings, and remarks
 /// for issues discovered by the plugin.
 Note that diagnostics from the plugin